Creating a Seamless Customer Experience in E-commerce Environments

 Five days later the “Canceled” blue/red suitcase arrived at my door.
 Oh, and it was green.

-A seamless customer service experience is a hallmark of modern e-commerce.
+A seamless customer service experience is a hallmark of modern ecommerce.
 But when you fail in this arena, the negative impact to the customer relationship is significant, indicating:

 1. A lack of concern in meeting your customers’ needs once the sale is complete